melmakes/FLEXI-addendum/hardware/FLEXI-hardware.md

 ## Construction

 Another goal of this document is to supplement the original instructions for building FLEXI.
 In building **Violet**, I had a lot of trouble with these instructions, especially since it looks like they tried to fit the entire process on one page, with varying results.
 There are also simply a few typos and mistakes that I'd like to save you some time with.
+Concerning the directions on page 1185 of the original paper:

+- There is no direction on what fasteners to use for what.
+Use your best guess/intuition for this, and for most parts of the construction, it'll be fine.
+The kits in the BoM have enough nuts and bolts.
+- Steps 1 is very unclear about standoffs and spacers.
+I used M3 x 8 standoffs to attach the makerbeams to the part labelled "square base" and

 ## Wiring